Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Neither girl opened their eyes, only soaking in the moment.
 Rachel was in a state of awe.
 Was this really her life?
 Did that really just happen?
 The hot breaths she was exchanging, the warm skin pressed to her forehead, the soft hand cupping her cheek, the slight shake in the form pressed so near to—wait, shake?

-Her eyes opened hastily then, as she took in the trembling girl, and instantly went on alarm for entirely different reasons, starting to pull back in concern as she said, "Qui—"
+Her eyes opened hastily then, as she took in a trembling Quinn, and instantly went on alarm for entirely different reasons, starting to pull back in concern as she said, "Qui—"

 Quinn's breath hitched and her grip on Rachel's cheek tightened, but still she didn't open her eyes, saying tightly, "I need you to talk to me.
 Right now."